Stafford, Kansas

 Stafford is a city in Stafford County, Kansas, United States.
 As of the 2020 census, the population of the city was 959.
+It is located along Highway 50.

 History

 Stafford was founded in 1878.
-Like Stafford County, the city was named for Lewis Stafford, a casualty in the Civil War.
-Stafford was destroyed by a tornado in 1882, and rebuilt within a year.
+As with Stafford County, the city was named for Lewis Stafford, a casualty in the Civil War.
+Stafford was destroyed by a tornado in 1882 and rebuilt within a year.
 Stafford was incorporated as a city in 1885.

-The Atchison, Topeka and Santa Fe railroad depot, built in 1911, was slated to be demolished in late 2016 but was ultimately saved by last-minute petition from the Stafford community.
+The Atchison, Topeka and Santa Fe railroad depot, built in 1911, was slated to be demolished in late 2016 but was ultimately saved by a last-minute petition from the Stafford community.